AndronixApp/andronix-docs-next/content/en/get-started/limitations.md

 According to the official PRoot documentation

 > PRoot is a user-space implementation of **chroot, mount --bind, and binfmt\_misc**.
-This means that users don't need any privileges or setup to do things like using an arbitrary directory as the new root file system, making files accessible somewhere else in the file system hierarchy, or executing programs built for another CPU architecture transparently through QEMU user-mode.
+This means that users don't need any privileges or set up to do things like using an arbitrary directory as the new root file system, making files accessible somewhere else in the file system hierarchy, or executing programs built for another CPU architecture transparently through QEMU user-mode.

-or in easier words, the benefits of enabling PRoot include running Linux operating systems in a Termux [chroot](https://en.m.wikipedia.org/wiki/Chroot) on an Android smartphone, tablet and Chromebook.
+or in easier words, the benefits of enabling PRoot include running Linux operating systems in a Termux [chroot](https://en.m.wikipedia.org/wiki/Chroot) on an Android smartphone, tablet, and Chromebook.

-We use **Termux** to provide the command line and the packages that are especially compiled for Termux implemented inside Andronix.
+We use **Termux** to provide the command line and the packages that are specially compiled for Termux implemented inside Andronix.

 ## Are we open-source? 📖🔓

 Yes, but no. Andronix is partially open-source.
-The free distro (.tar) files ,and the shell scripts are available on our [GitHub repository](https://github.com/andronixapp).
+The free distro (.tar) files and the shell scripts are available on our [GitHub repository](https://github.com/andronixapp).
 While all the paid things, like the actual Android app and all the files concerning Andronix Modded OS, are closed-source for apparent reasons.